shahpriyank9/Udacity_DSND_Capstone_Project/README.md

 1. Blog_pics/ : It stores all the pictures of the plots shown in the blog.
 2. README.md :  A brief Information on the project.
-3. Sparkify-DSND.ipnyb : An IPython Jupyter notebook which houses all the analysis done in the project with code.
+3. Sparkify.ipnyb : An IPython Jupyter notebook which houses all the analysis done in the project with code.

 ## Results of the analysis :